-If you would like to set up a new account to register for a program or purchase a pass, you will be asked to come in and demonstrate proof of residency; details are provided below in the FAQ section.
+If you would like to set up a new account to register for a program or purchase a pass, you will be asked to demonstrate proof of residency; details are provided below in the FAQ section.

 An annual resident card is available by paying a one-time non-refundable $70 fee.
-This provides resident rates on all activities for everyone in your household for 12 months.
-This includes program registrations as well as passes.
+This provides you with resident rates on all activities for everyone in your household for 12 months.
+Print an application form.

 Frequently Asked Questions

 A. A resident is defined as an individual or business whose permanent residence is within the Vancouver city limits.
 You may also receive residency rates if you own property in the city.
 Please note that while you may have a Vancouver mailing address, you may not live within the Vancouver City limits.
 The boundaries set by the U.S. Post Office and Vancouver and Evergreen School Districts are different than the incorporated city limit boundaries.
 A PO box or PMB address is not a valid address for determining residence.
 You must provide the permanent physical address of your residence or business address for your business.

 Q: Do Resident and Non-Resident rates apply to businesses?

 A: Yes.
 For businesses that want to make reservations, resident rates would apply for a physical address within the Vancouver City limits.
 An owner of a business that has a physical address within the City may also receive resident status for the personal account.

 Q. How was the amount for the differential determined?

 A: A typical household contributes approximately $70 annually in general city taxes that go to support Recreation services (based on a $185,000 home).
 This equates to a fee differential of 15%.
 This general funding or “subsidy” supports maintenance of facilities, and supports low-cost programs for kids, people with disabilities and the elderly.